List of Cardfight!! Vanguard characters: Miyaji Academy Student Council

 The chairman of Miyaji Academy's student council.
 He is an elitist, believing that Aichi's Cardfight Club is unnecessary to the school.
 Even after the club became officially recognized, he continued his attempts to abolish it.
 After the Link Joker incident, Naito became supportive of the game.

 The vice-chairman of Miyaji Academy's student council.
 Suwabe is often left to create and/or execute plans to terminate the Cardfight Club while occasionally spying on the club's activities and reporting them back to Naito.

 The secretary of Miyaji Academy's student council.
 At first, she was introduced as a silent girl.
 Eventually, it was revealed that she was an agent of Link Joker who had been assigned to monitor the Cardfight Club's activities.
 She was defeated by Naoki and returns to her normal self.
-At the end of Season 3, there were some signs of her having a possible love interest in Naoki.
+At the end of Season 3, there were some signs of her having a possible romantic with Naoki.